 “I know that my kids will model my behavior, so I make sure that they see me stay active,” Hoskins says.
 “On the weekends, my kids and I head to the park or the local YMCA and exercise as a family.
 Our favorite thing to do is find a route or path where I can run while they ride their bikes.

 “I want them to have exercise and activity in their life at a young age, so as they grow older it becomes part of their routine and way of life, that is, living a healthy and active lifestyle,” she says.

 “For my husband and I, part of that is teaching our kids to find peace being outdoors,” Hoskins says.
 “Whether it’s a hike or skiing or walking through a forest preserve, I want them to value nature and be kind to their surroundings.”

 “I want my children to learn what it means to be part of a team at a young age because there are so many lessons that they’ll pick up about the importance of teamwork,” Sheryl said.

 “With a recent relocation to Dallas, my husband and I made sure to put the kids in activities right away.
 Both of my kids take Tae Kwon Do now.
 For the spring, my son just started baseball and my daughter will be taking tennis,” she says.
 “My husband and I knew that getting them in an activity as part of our transition to a new place would help them make friends and adjust.”

 Finding Activities for Kids Shouldn’t Be Hard

 “The activities that my kids are involved in keep them active.
-My hope is that it raises their confidence and teaches them life lessons,” Sheryl said.
+My hope is that it raises their confidence and teaches them life lessons,” Hoskins says.
 “It’s so important to me that my kids see that they have the ability to do what they set their mind to —whether it’s Tae Kwon Do or steep hikes or advancing their swimming skills.”